mdettlaff/jit-frontend-bootcamp/README.md

 Based on the knowledge gathered before we are building the "Selected Recipe" scene and couple it with the data describing application state.
 ### 10 - Fetching the data from external API
 [Redux Thunk](https://github.com/gaearon/redux-thunk) middleware has been utilized to execute asynchronous state modifications.
 All mocked data has been replaced with external API calls.
+### 11 - Redux form
+[Redux Form](https://redux-form.com/7.2.0/) library has been registered as a dependency and used for handling user inputs while editing the data.
+Updated data is then being sent to a server via HTTP PUT method.